Aravind0066/Aravind0066/README.md

 ---

-### 🎯 My Vision
+### 🚀 My Mission: Build, Solve, and Grow

-I’m not just here to code — I’m here to **create**, **contribute**, and **grow**.
-My goals include:
-- 📄 Publishing a research paper in AI or Computer Vision
-- 🥇 Ranking in coding contests and hackathons
-- 🌐 Launching real-world apps that solve real-world problems
-- 🧠 Joining tech-driven communities and advanced research labs

----

-### 🚀 What I’m Working On
+Hey there!
+I’m a developer on a mission to **create real-world impact** through code, research, and collaboration.

-- 🔗 Full Stack Web Projects using React, Node.js, MongoDB
+- 🔗 Building full-stack apps with React, Node.js & MongoDB
-- 🧠 Building a structured DSA + ML prep workflow
+- 🧠 Sharpening my DSA & ML skills for contests and interviews
-- 📌 Designing productivity tools to help students like me stay on track
+- 📌 Designing productivity tools to help students stay on track
-- 💻 Leveling up consistently on LeetCode, GitHub, and in life
+- 📄 Working toward publishing research in AI & Computer Vision
+- 🥇 Competing in hackathons and solving real problems through tech

+Let’s connect, collaborate, and grow together! 🌱

 ---

 ### 🧰 Tech Toolkit